Dyn0402/sPHENIX_DAQ_Watch/README.md

 - **Last Checked:** Shows the time since the last check.
 - **Run Number:** Shows the current run number.
 - **Run Time:** Indicates the elapsed time for the current run.
 This starts counting once the GUI is opened.
+- **Mixed Staves:** Displays the number of MVTX staves currently in a mixed state.
 - **Current Rate:** Displays the current DAQ rate.
 - **Rate Plot:** A graph showing the DAQ rate over time, updated with each check.